SimonSubokLee/ston-docs-son/admin/getting_started.rst

       0 upgraded, 0 newly installed, 0 to remove and 102 not upgraded.

-**2. RRD Manual Installation**
+#.
+RRD Manual Install

-   If YUM fails to install the RRDtool, the administrator should `download <http://pkgs.repoforge.org/rrdtool/>`_ the proper package for installing the OS version and manually proceed with installation.
+   If yum is unable to install RRDtool, the administrator should `download <http://pkgs.repoforge.org/rrdtool/>`_ the right package for the OS and proceed with manual installation.

 ======================================== =================== ======= ============================
 Name                                     Last Modified       Size    Description